pzeadrian/archinstall/installation.md

 pacman -S networkmanager
 systemctl enable NetworkManager
 ```

+> In case you used LVM2, you have to add it to mkinitcpio.conf, HOOKS line

 Now you can install a bootloader, I used to install GRUB, but now that all my machines are UEFI compatible, I prefer using systemd-boot, it seems faster for me.